Site and Clinical visits from summer 2017

 UCSF Neuro Interventional Radiology

-A BIE team witnessed an aneurysm and a meningioma case with Dr. Steven Hetts and his colleagues.
-They learned how modern medicine addresses aneurysms, meningiomas, and other vascular abnormalities, understand the impact of neurointerventional radiology in treating various diseases and conditions, and consider latent and manifest needs involved in this field.
+BIE teams several different procedures with Dr. Steven Hetts and his colleagues, including a coil embolization and cerebral angiograms.
+They learned how modern medicine addresses various vascular abnormalities; understand the impact of neurointerventional radiology in treating various diseases and conditions; and consider latent and manifest needs involved in this field.

 IDEO Design for Health

-The group were given an introduction and demo of the da Vinci Surgical System by Research Coordinator Dale Bergman, a talk on the research and design process by Senior Director of Medical Research Jonathan Sorger, and a tour of the manufacturing facility by Senior Manager Rolando Zamora.
+The group was given an introduction of the research and design process of the da Vinci Surgical System by Simon Dimaio.
+This was followed by a demo of the da Vinci and a tour of the manufacturing facility by Dale Bergman.

 Scandic Springs, Inc.